Welcome!

 The date after each heading indicates when that section was last modified.

-Should you need to discuss something about the flat, Jonathan is your best bet.
+Should you need to discuss something about the flat, John is your best bet.
 You can reach him on:

-It is best to either text or call Nikki or Jonathan on their respective cell phone numbers in the first instance.
+It is best to either text or call John or Denise on their respective cell phone numbers in the first instance.

-If you are unable to contact either Jonathan or Nikki, our other staff may be able to help you track them down.
+If you are unable to contact either John or Denise, our other staff may be able to help you track them down.
 Note that their primary responsibility is not tenant liaison so they may not be able to help directly with more unusual issues.
 George is our network technician.
 His contact details are:

 Cell phone: 021 802 429